csrohit/stm32-uart/cpp/README.md

-# Writing Startup script for Cortex M controllers in C++
+# DMA operation with USART1 in C++

-A definitive guide to developing the entire embedded C++ project for ARM Cortexm-M micro-controllers.
-This projects ais to provide as deep insight into the development of startup script in c++.

-## Project Working

-This project configures SysTick timer and uses it to generate time accurate delay for blinking an LED.
-The onboard LED connected to pin C13 blinks every second.
+Achieve USART communication with DMA in Circular, 1shot and Echo mode.
+The complete development flow is independent of any IDE or tools.
+This project code can be editied on any text editor and uploaded to the board using drivers provided by STMicro-electronics.

 ## Dependencies